carolinevarner/FlowCounts/DEPLOYMENT.md

 ### Database errors:
 - Run migrations: `python manage.py migrate`
 - Check database is running in Render dashboard
+- **Database appears empty (no accounts/users showing)**:
+  - This means the database was created but not seeded with data
+  - Update your Start Command to include:
+    ```
+    python manage.py seed_sprint_users && python manage.py seed_chart_accounts &&
+    ```
+  - Save and redeploy
+  - After redeployment, check logs for "Successfully seeded X accounts!" to confirm data was added
+  - Log out and log back in - you should now see accounts and users

 ### Account Suspended / Can't Login / Password Mismatch:
 1. **Reset password and unsuspend** (Recommended):